 GRE For High Scorers, Part 6: GRE Issue Essays

-Structuring Your GRE Issue Essay
+GRE Issue Essay Template

-"Actions: read Chapter 2 and all sample essays and commentary in The Official Guide, as well as those in the Verbal Practice book.
+Action item #1: Read all sample essays and commentary in The Official Guide, as well as those in the Verbal Practice book.
 These are great models for your writing since you can see what the ETS graders reward.
 Pay very close attention to the grader commentary.

 Ok, assuming you've gotten started on the above, I want to give you some insight about what you need to do to get a 6.